-Fantasy Football Week 1 Instant Reaction: Jaguars lose Allen Robinson, leaving chance for Marqise Lee, Allen Hurns to step up
+Fantasy Football Week 1 Instant Reaction: Jaguars fear torn ACL for Allen Robinson, leaving chance for Marqise Lee, Allen Hurns to step up

 However, Robinson, at his best, is the kind of receiver who takes the top off the defense, and Hurns could benefit more from his absence by filling in that role.
 Lee may get more targets, but Hurns' targets could be more valuable.
 If you're looking to target one, Lee may be the more reliable option, while Hurns potentially has more upside.

+Keep an eye on rookie Dede Westbrook, at least later on in the year.
+Westbrook began his rookie season injured reserve, and isn't eligible to return until Week 10, but the fourth-round pick could be someone who make an impact in the second half of the season.
+He had 1,524 yards and 17 touchdowns last season at Oklahoma, before sliding in the draft due to concerns about off-field issues.

-In all likelihood, however, neither needs to be a priority on waivers at this point.
+In all likelihood, however, none of these players needs to be a priority on waivers at this point.
 Bortles is still their quarterback, which means consistency is going to be an issue for everyone in this offense.
 And, if the Jaguars have their way, they won't be throwing the ball much this season anyway, so opportunities could be somewhat hard to come by as well.

 Taking a wait-and-see approach to this situation is probably the best bet, as neither got off to a great start in the first half of Week 1.
 However, if you can't afford to wait, Hurns' big-play ability may be more valuable as a lottery ticket.